Honey extractor: History

-In 1838, Johann Dzierzon, a German Roman Catholic priest and beekeeper devised the first practical movable-comb beehive, allowing for the manipulation of individual honeycombs without destroying the structure of the hive.
-This idea was further developed by L. L. Langstroth, an American pastor and beekeeper in Philadelphia, Pennsylvania who patented his beehive design in 1852.
+In 1838, Johann Dzierzon, a Polish Roman Catholic priest and beekeeper devised the first practical movable-comb beehive, allowing for the manipulation of individual honeycombs without destroying the structure of the hive.
+This idea was further developed by L. L. Langstroth, an American pastor and beekeeper in Philadelphia, Pennsylvania, who patented his beehive design in 1852.
 These frames were a major improvement over the old method of beekeeping using hollowed tree trunks and skeps.
 However, no method had been found to easily extract the honey.

 The extractor was invented in the summer of 1865, by Franz Hruschka, a former Officer in the Austrian Army who was by then a beekeeper in Italy.
 The exact date of the invention is not known but on July 1, 1865, he explained in an article in the Eichstraett Beekeeping News his old crushing method to extract honey.
 This article would have been written in May or June of that year.
 In September 1865, he makes the announcement at the Brno Beekeeper Conference of his new invention: the centrifuge extractor.
 The first model was built by Bollinger Manufacturer in Vienna, Austria.

 The first version was a simple tin box attached to a wire cord with a funnel at the bottom to which a glass was fastened to collect the honey.
 The extraction was however slow and required a lot of effort from the beekeeper.
 The second version used the same design but attached to an arm at the top of a tripod.
 The final version resembled what we recognize today as an extractor with the familiar round tub.

 Scale models of the three versions of the extractors were presented in August 1868 at the Exposition des Insectes (the Insect Exposition) in Paris, France.
 The idea was soon published in several beekeeping newspapers worldwide and extractors were manufactured by several vendors and sold worldwide based on his idea.

-Types of Extractors
+Types of extractors

 Extractors can be one of two kinds depending on how the frames are oriented in the basket: